 - Fringeli Y, Worreth M, Langer I. Gastrojejunal Anastomosis Complications and Their Management after Laparoscopic Roux-en-Y Gastric Bypass.
 Journal of Obesity.
 2015;2015:698425. doi:10.1155/2015/698425.

 - PALERMO M, ACQUAFRESCA PA, ROGULA T, DUZA GE, SERRA E. Late surgical complications after gastric by-pass: a literature review.
 Arquivos Brasileiros de Cirurgia Digestiva : ABCD = Brazilian Archives of Digestive Surgery.
 2015;28(2):139-143. doi:10.1590/S0102-67202015000200014.

 - Ivanecz A, Sremec M, Ćeranić D, Potrč S, Skok P. Life threatening bleeding from duodenal ulcer after Roux-en-Y gastric bypass: Case report and review of the literature.
 World Journal of Gastrointestinal Endoscopy.
 2014;6(12):625-629. doi:10.4253/wjge.v6.i12.625.

 ABOUT THE AUTHORRachel Tierney is a Certified Physician Assistant.
 Rachel works for Saratoga Bariatric Surgery and Weight-Loss Program in Saratoga Springs, NY with Dr. Dmitri Baranov.
-Rachel assists Dr. Baranov in the operating room and sees patients in the inpatient and outpatient setting.
-She has been in the field of bariatric surgery and taking care of WLS patients since 2010.
-Rachel is a member of the American Society for Metabolic and Bariatric Surgery (ASMBS), and the American Academy of Physician Assistants (AAPA).
+Rachel assists Dr. Baranov in the operating room and sees patients in the inpatient and outpatient setting and has been in the field of bariatric surgery taking care of WLS patients since 2010.